talo/rush-py/DEVELOPING.md

 We auto-generate client functions from the Rush graphql schema.

-Step 1. download the latest SDL from the playground #TODO: set up some form of schema-fetching endpoint Step 2. replace `schema.graphql` in the root of this repo with the new version Step 3.
+Step 1. download the latest SDL from the Rush production playground (tengu.qdx.ai) #TODO: set up some form of schema-fetching endpoint

+Step 2. replace `schema.graphql` in the root of this repo with the new version

+Step 3.
 Copy the queries from rush-client into `combined.graphql` - we try to keep `tengu-client` in sync with
         rush-py to reduce feature divergence and unify the interaction approaches.

         I use `cat ../tengu/tengu-client/queries/* > combined.graphql` to combine everything into one file that ariadne-codegen understands

 Step 4.
-Run `ariadne-codegen` in an environment with it installed to update the deps Step 5.
+Run `ariadne-codegen` in an environment with it installed to update the deps

+Step 5.
 Update the `rush/provider.py` to address any incompatibilities / add helpers for new features